tinko26/ao/docs/api/src/ao_sys/ao_queue4ptr.h.md

     bool   volatile  result;
 };
 ```

-This type represents the popping from a queue for pointers.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the queue's list of poppings. |